 Other Software and Business Books I liked

-- Retrospectives, Norm Kerth – The first book on retrospectives, at a point when people thought it was crazy to write a book on such a specific topic.
+- Project Retrospectives: A Handbook for Team Reviews, Norm Kerth – The first book on retrospectives, at a point when people thought it was crazy to write a book on such a specific topic.
 My go-to book for mid project and end of project reviews.
 Written at a time when all software projects were multi-year efforts and often resulted in broken relationships, many lost nights of sleep, and the team needed healing.
 The book caters to this need.
 However, its treatment of data collection and activities to support analysis are useful for even iteration retrospectives, with some modification on timing.

 - Facilitator’s Guide to Participatory Decision-Making, Kaner, Lind, Toldi, Fisk and Berger — Sam Kaner’s handy go-to book on facilitation patterns and practices.
 Very easy to read, make copies of and distribute to groups you are facilitating.
 Includes his much lauded and copied “decision making diamond” which is a useful model for teaching facilitation skills to others.